In early New England, there were worse sins than Puritans sleeping in church. But few that so entertained the public and infuriated the ministry.

-Joseph Moody, the minister at the Second Church of York, Maine, was perturbed when he looked out over his flock, many of them bowed in sleep.
+Joseph Moody, the minister at the Second Church of York, Maine, didn’t like what he saw when he looked out over his flock, many of them bowed in sleep.

-"Fire, fire, fire!" he yelled.
-When the sleepers in the congregation jumped to their feet and asked where the fire was, he blasted them with an answer: "In hell, for sleeping sinners."
+“Fire, fire, fire!” he yelled.
+The sleepers in the congregation jumped to their feet and asked where the fire was.
+He then blasted them with an answer: “In hell, for sleeping sinners.”

-In Brunswick, Maine, the minister adopted the custom of calling out the names of sleeping parishioners, which generally served to wake and admonish them.
-In one case, though, a grumpy parishioner retorted: “Mind your own business, and go on with your sermon."
+In Brunswick, Maine, the minister adopted the custom of calling out the names of sleeping parishioners.
+That generally served to wake and admonish them.
+In one case, though, a grumpy parishioner retorted: “Mind your own business, and go on with your sermon.”